 7 Immunity-Boosting Tricks That Are Doctor-Approved

 The days are getting shorter, the temperature's lower (albeit just slightly), and you're busier than ever.
-Just when you think allergy and summer heatstroke season is over, bam, you're hit with a pesky sickness of epic proportions: sniffles, coughs, achy bones, the works.
+Just when you think allergy season is over, bam, you're hit with a pesky sickness of epic proportions: sniffles, coughs, achy bones, the works.
 But what to do?
 You don't have time to take off from work and your social calendar is piling up by the minute.

 To help get you back on your feet (and yes, this is a bit of a personal mission for us as well), we did some research to uncover the remedies that actually work to get results fast.
 Keep reading for our expert-approved antidotes.